Im-ashkan/WordPress-with-Nginx-reverse-proxy/README.md

 - Provide an easy-to-use interface for managing all of this.

 Together, these components create a basic self-hosted WordPress site with a user-friendly proxy management interface.

-🌐 **Proxy Setup Notes**:
-Once WordPress is running, you can log into Nginx Proxy Manager via port 81 and:
-- Create a proxy host that points your domain (e.g., yourdomain.com) to your server's IP address on port 80.
-- Enable SSL using Let's Encrypt.